 - Hospital-based clinicians should call their hospital's Swine Flu Point of Contact.
-Most hospitals designated an Infection Control Professional as their Swine Flu Point of Contact. - For more urgent issues clinicians may call 415-554-2830. - The public can call 311 for basic information about swine flu.
+Most hospitals designated an Infection Control Professional as their Swine Flu Point of Contact. - For flu questions not answered on our website please call (415)554-2905, we will respond to messages within 24-48 hours of receipt. - For reports of severe flu cases and outbreaks clinicians may call (415)554-2830. - The public can call 311 for basic information about swine flu.